 The band is an all-female trio who helped bring the cello to goth rock.
 Melora Creager, the band’s founder, has also performed with Nirvana and collaborated with other artists.
 Here is Rasputina’s You Don’t Own Me.

-Solee combines his classical training with elements of folk, bluegrass and R&B in his music.
-According to NPR, he has a reputation for travelling only by bicycle between most of his concerts.
+Solee combines his classical training with elements of folk, bluegrass, and R&B in his music.
+According to NPR, he has a reputation for traveling only by bicycle between most of his concerts.
 Here you can listen to a set he played for NPR, recorded in West Virginia in 2013.